BCCHR-IT/custom-template-engine/README.md

 - Images Folder: Required configuration that defines the publically accessible storage of images uploaded by users.

 ## Project Configurations
 - Save Filled Templates to File Repository: This is specific to downloading a filled template, and will save a copy of the PDF to the File Repository.
+- [Optional] Enter templates by name and specify an alternative paper size, e.g. A4 (default is Letter), and/or select landscape orientation.

 ## Permissions